Pulsar: Precise clocks

 Timing noise is the name for rotational irregularities observed in all pulsars.
 This timing noise is observable as random wandering in the pulse frequency or phase.
 It is unknown whether timing noise is related to pulsar glitches.
+According to a study published in 2023, the timing noise observed in pulsars is believed to be caused by background gravitational waves.
+Alternatively, it may be caused by stochastic fluctuations in both the internal (related to the presence of superfluids or turbulence) and external (due to magnetospheric activity) torques in a pulsar.

 Probes of the interstellar medium

 The radiation from pulsars passes through the interstellar medium (ISM) before reaching Earth.
 Free electrons in the warm (8000 K), ionized component of the ISM and H II regions affect the radiation in two primary ways.
 The resulting changes to the pulsar's radiation provide an important probe of the ISM itself.

 Because of the dispersive nature of the interstellar plasma, lower-frequency radio waves travel through the medium slower than higher-frequency radio waves.
-The resulting delay in the arrival of pulses at a range of frequencies is directly measurable as the dispersion measure of the pulsar.
+The resulting delay in the arrival of pulses at a range of frequencies is directly measurable as the dispersion measure of the pulse.
 The dispersion measure is the total column density of free electrons between the observer and the pulsar:

 where $D$ is the distance from the pulsar to the observer, and $n_e$ is the electron density of the ISM.
 The dispersion measure is used to construct models of the free electron distribution in the Milky Way.

 Additionally, density inhomogeneities in the ISM cause scattering of the radio waves from the pulsar.
 The resulting scintillation of the radio waves—the same effect as the twinkling of a star in visible light due to density variations in the Earth's atmosphere—can be used to reconstruct information about the small scale variations in the ISM.
 Due to the high velocity (up to several hundred km/s) of many pulsars, a single pulsar scans the ISM rapidly, which results in changing scintillation patterns over timescales of a few minutes.
 The exact cause of these density inhomogeneities remains an open question, with possible explanations ranging from turbulence to current sheets.